Sine-Gordon soliton as a model for Hawking radiation of moving black holes and quantum soliton evaporation: Conclusions

 \section{Conclusions}

-We adopted the geometrization of the ESG model and reported the connection between one soliton solution of the 1+1-dimensional elliptic sine-Gordon equation and a metric with a coordinate singularity.
-We determined the BH metric and, by suitable coordinate systems, we quantized a massless scalar field and found the thermal ra\-dia\-tion detected by an observer far away from the EH.
+We adopted the geometrization of the ESG model and reported on the connection between the one-soliton solution of the 1+1-dimensional elliptic sine-Gordon equation and a metric with a Schwarzschild-like coordinate singularity.
+We determined the BH metric and, by suitable coordinate systems, we eliminated the singularity and obtained a regular metric on the EH.
+We quantized a massless scalar field and found the thermal ra\-dia\-tion detected by an observer far away on the BH exterior.
 We obtained that the temperature is proportional to the soliton velocity.
 We analyzed the temperature detected by an observer in the laboratory frame, by a Doppler effect.

-We analyzed also the quantum soliton evaporation, and found the corresponding temperature.
-Our results may be extended to any metric induced by an AKNS system.
+We studied also the quantum soliton evaporation, and found the corresponding spectrum.

-Our analysis allows to predict the Hawking radiation for a moving 1+1 dimensional BH and shows that the velocity changes the emitted spectrum.
-In a BH collisional process one can hence expect a frequency shift of the emitted photon concomitant with the variation of rotating velocity of the BHs.
-The resulting chirp of the emitted photons may have a clear signature to be detectable in the electromagnetic spectrum.
+Our analysis allows to predict the Haw\-king radiation for a moving 1+1 dimensional BH and shows that the velocity affects the temperature and the corresponding emitted thermal spectrum.
+In a BH collisional process one can hence expect a frequency shift of the emitted photon concomitant with the variation of spiraling velocity of the BHs.
+The resulting chirp of the emitted photons may have a clear and detectable signature in the electromagnetic spectrum.
 Analogues of these processes may be eventually simulated in the long-range interactions between opti\-cal solitons pairs recently observed over astronomical distances \cite{JE2013}, or similar opti\-cal experiments \cite{Bek2015,Faccio2016}.

+Our results may be extended to any metric induced by AKNS systems, hence to many different physical models to conceive experimentally realizable analogues for studying Hawking evaporation of moving black holes.